zmsp/coronavirus-json-api/README.md

 # Novel Coronavirus JSON data (Updated: 09 March, 2020  09:53:54)
-This repository tracks Novel Coronavirus data and converts it into a json to be consumed by other applications.
+This repository tracks Novel Coronavirus data and converts it into a JSON to be consumed by other applications.
-The data is updated form Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) repository.
+The data is updated from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) repository.
 You can visit https://github.com/CSSEGISandData/COVID-19 for more information.